Moving Ground Plane (MGP)

 ACE Enhancement Project

-The enhancement project features three main areas which have been upgraded to support the installation of the Moving Ground Plane.
-The project involves enhancements to the wind tunnel, airflow quality, acoustics, and the addition of advanced aerodynamic force measurement devices (Moving Ground Plane, Drag Links and Wheel Hubs, force measurement systems), and some building modifications and enhancements.
+The enhancement project features three main areas that have been upgraded to support the installation of the Moving Ground Plane (MGP).
+The project involves enhancements to the wind tunnel, airflow quality, acoustics, and the addition of advanced aerodynamic force measurement devices (MGP, drag links and wheel hubs, force measurement systems), and some building modifications and enhancements.

 Honeycomb